tchoutri/pg-entity/README.md

 ## Documentation

-This library aims to be thoroughly tested, by the means of Oleg Grerus' [cabal-docspec][docspec] and more traditional tests for database roundtrips.
+This library aims to be thoroughly tested, by the means of Oleg Grenrus' [cabal-docspec][docspec] and more traditional tests for database roundtrips.

 I aim to produce and maintain a decent documentation, therefore do not hesitate to raise an issue if you feel that